-The average CRM data decays at a rate of 22.5% every year. - HubSpot
+According to HubSpot, the average CRM data decays at a rate of 22.5% every year.

 Contacts are at the heart of your growth stack.
 Without clean data, your marketing and sales results will decline, and your list will get smaller if you don't generate enough new leads to make up for this loss.